casdoor/casdoor-website/docs/integration/java/spring-security/spring-security-filter.md

 :::caution

-For frontend applications, the default value of `<FRONTEND_HOSTNAME>` is `localhost:3000`.
-In this demo, the redirect URL is `http://localhost:3000/callback`.
-Make sure to configure this in your `casdoor` application.
+Default `<FRONTEND_HOSTNAME>` is `localhost:3000`; redirect URL is `http://localhost:3000/callback`.
+Add this redirect URL in the Casdoor application.

 :::

 ## Step 4: Configure Frontend

-You need to install `casdoor-js-sdk` and configure the SDK as follows:
+Install `casdoor-js-sdk` and configure it as follows:

 1. Install `casdoor-js-sdk`.